django/django/docs/index.rst

 are substantially different.

 .. warning::
-   This is incomplete documentation for an upcoming release.
-If you are looking for documentation for the stable release of Channels, please select "stable" in the bottom-left corner of the page.
+   This is documentation for the **2.x series** of Channels.
+If you are looking for documentation for the legacy Channels 1, you can select ``1.x`` from the versions selector in the bottom-left corner.

 Projects